pedroalencar1/pedroalencar1/README.md

 ### Hi there, I'm Pedro Alencar

-I am a doctor wiht double degree in Ecohydrology (Technische Universität Berlin) and Agricultural Engineering (Universidade Federal do Ceará).
+I am a doctor with double degree in Ecohydrology (Technische Universität Berlin) and Agricultural Engineering (Universidade Federal do Ceará).

 ---